unyt-org/uix/docs/manual/10 Functions and Contexts.md

 Values and functions can exist in different contexts within a UIX app.
 They can also be moved between contexts and exist in multiple contexts at once.

 The **origin context** of a value is the module context in which the value was originally created.
-This can be a backend or display context.
+This can be a backend or frontend context.
 When a value is moved to another context, this new context is called the **host context**.
 For a given value, more than one host context can exist at the same time.